FuckingNode/fuckingnode.github.io/docs/learn/cross-runtime-support.md

 `commitCmd` is not supported by these platforms.
 This is because Cargo and Go don't have "JS-like `run`" tasks.

-## Partial Deno, Cargo & Go support for stats
+## Partial Go support for stats

-These platforms _do_ support it but don't support the Recommended Community Standards part.

-**Deno & Cargo**: It's planned to be added.

-**Go**: `go.mod` doesn't have any field that can be compared to anything.
+Golang _do_ support it but doesn't support the Recommended Community Standards part. `go.mod` doesn't have any field that can be compared to anything.
 No module name, no author, no license, etc...

 ## No Cargo & Go support for migrate